Customers Bancorp (NYSE:CUBI) Updates FY 2021 Earnings Guidance

 Customers Bancorp (NYSE:CUBI) issued an update on its FY 2021 earnings guidance on Thursday morning.
-The company provided earnings per share guidance of $7.000-$8.000 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $6.670.
+The company provided earnings per share (EPS) guidance of $7.000-$8.000 for the period, compared to the Thomson Reuters consensus estimate of $6.670.
 The company issued revenue guidance of -.

-Customers Bancorp (NYSE:CUBI) last issued its quarterly earnings results on Tuesday, July 27th.
-The bank reported $1.82 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $2.08 by ($0.26).
-The business had revenue of $155.58 million during the quarter, compared to analyst estimates of $166.17 million.
-Customers Bancorp had a net margin of 28.85% and a return on equity of 25.04%.
-On average, sell-side analysts predict that Customers Bancorp will post 8.04 earnings per share for the current year.

-In related news, insider Samvir S. Sidhu purchased 6,000 shares of Customers Bancorp stock in a transaction dated Monday, June 14th.
-The shares were acquired at an average price of $39.53 per share, with a total value of $237,180.00.
-The purchase was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Company insiders own 10.23% of the company’s stock.
+Several equities analysts have issued reports on the company.
+Zacks Investment Research lowered Customers Bancorp from a hold rating to a sell rating in a research note on Monday, August 2nd.
+Wedbush boosted their price objective on shares of Customers Bancorp from $42.00 to $51.00 and gave the stock an outperform rating in a research note on Wednesday, June 23rd.
+Maxim Group restated a buy rating and issued a $52.00 target price on shares of Customers Bancorp in a research note on Friday, July 30th.
+Finally, B. Riley increased their price target on Customers Bancorp from $55.00 to $60.00 and gave the company a buy rating in a research note on Friday, August 27th.
+One analyst has rated the stock with a sell rating and five have assigned a buy rating to the company’s stock.
+According to MarketBeat.com, Customers Bancorp currently has a consensus rating of Buy and a consensus price target of $40.67.

-Institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
-Royal Bank of Canada raised its stake in Customers Bancorp by 67.6% during the second quarter.
-Royal Bank of Canada now owns 2,358 shares of the bank’s stock worth $92,000 after acquiring an additional 951 shares during the period.
-Millennium Management LLC acquired a new stake in Customers Bancorp during the second quarter worth about $203,000.
-Finally, Morgan Stanley raised its stake in Customers Bancorp by 106.7% during the second quarter.
-Morgan Stanley now owns 159,201 shares of the bank’s stock worth $6,208,000 after acquiring an additional 82,166 shares during the period.
-Hedge funds and other institutional investors own 80.19% of the company’s stock.
+A number of large investors have recently bought and sold shares of CUBI.
+Royal Bank of Canada increased its holdings in Customers Bancorp by 67.6% in the 2nd quarter.
+Royal Bank of Canada now owns 2,358 shares of the bank’s stock valued at $92,000 after purchasing an additional 951 shares during the last quarter.
+Millennium Management LLC purchased a new position in shares of Customers Bancorp during the second quarter worth $203,000.
+Finally, Morgan Stanley grew its stake in shares of Customers Bancorp by 106.7% in the second quarter.
+Morgan Stanley now owns 159,201 shares of the bank’s stock valued at $6,208,000 after buying an additional 82,166 shares in the last quarter.
+Institutional investors own 80.19% of the company’s stock.

 Customers Bancorp Company Profile